ProvableHQ/leo/docs/rfc/005-countdown-loops.md

 ## Example

-The code example demostrated in the Motivation part of this document could be extended (or simplified) with suggested syntax:
+The code example demostrated in the Motivation part of this document could be extended (or simplified) with the suggested syntax:

 ```ts
 function shaker_sort(a: [u32; 10], const rounds: u32) -> [u32; 10] {